 - The tips and the leaves of the plant tend to dry out and turn brown; if you notice this, water the plant.

-- It does not require much attention, and this makes it one of the best natural snake repellent plants you can grow.
+- It does not require much attention, making it one of the best natural snake repellent plants you can grow.

 Check out the best citrus trees you can grow in containers here!

 Marigold is often used to handle pest problems in the garden, as it produces an odor that keeps away critters and other garden pests, and the smell is also effective in keeping the snakes away.